* Another bit that I wanted to share but couldn't find a use for is this observation from Cromwell, the ever-watchful:

 One can learn from that, he thinks.

-Like all of Mantel's work, Wolf Hall pays particular attention to the difficulties faced by women in a world dominated by men.
+Wolf Hall pays particular attention to the difficulties faced by women in a world dominated by men.
 Her portrait of Anne Boleyn is stunning: she is as intelligent and perceptive as she is ruthless; at the conclusion of a hurried meeting of her family and supporters in the wake of a crisis, Cromwell--who fears her even as he supports her--notes,

 They think they are fixing her tactics, but she is her own best tactician, and able to think back and judge what has gone wrong; he admires anyone who can learn from mistakes.